Why does Viagra cause colored vision?

 - Diabetic Retinopathy

-Men with these eye conditions should use Viagra cautiously and only under a doctor’s advice, as they are more sensitive to its visual side effects of Viagra.
+Men with these eye conditions should use Viagra cautiously and only under a doctor’s advice, as they are more sensitive to the visual side effects of Viagra.

 Is the vision change from Viagra dangerous?